What is a Stock?

-The basic definition of stock, is a certificate indicating partial ownership of a company.
-Unlike bonds (see What are bonds?), where you are basically granting an interest-only loan to the borrower (you are a lender), purchasing a stock makes you part owner of the company.
+The basic definition of a stock is a certificate indicating partial ownership of a company.
+Unlike bonds (see What are bonds?), where you are granting an interest-only loan to the borrower (you are a lender), purchasing a stock makes you part owner of the company.
 And the more shares you own of a specific company, the greater your percentage of ownership.

-When it comes to raising start-up or working capital, a company can either borrow money by issuing bonds, or they can sell off shares of ownership in the company.
+When it comes to raising start-up or working capital, either the company can borrow money by issuing bonds, or they can sell off shares of ownership in the company.

 In the case of issuing bonds, the company will be obligated to pay periodic interest (coupon payments) on the loans as well as having to pay back the principal borrowed on the day the bonds mature.

 In the case of selling off shares of ownership, the company is not obligated to make periodic interest payments (though they may choose to pay periodic dividends) nor are they obligated to buy back the shares.

 Stocks and Bonds From The Perspective of an Investor